 Garnish with a thyme sprig.

 *Hibiscus-thyme shrub: Combine 1 cup white sugar and 1 cup white wine vinegar in a saucepan, and stir over low heat until sugar is dissolved.
 Add 1/2 cup dried hibiscus flowers, mix well, and add 24 thyme sprigs.
 Remove from the heat and let cool, then chill overnight.
-Strain out solids, then transfer to glass syrup bottles.
+Strain out solids, then transfer the syrup to glass syrup bottles.